5 High-Paying Entry-Level Remote Jobs (and How to Apply)

 5. Project coordinators

 Project coordinators handle the concrete aspects of a project to ensure that it runs smoothly and efficiently.
-As a more junior position to project managers, project coordinators have the opportunity to grow into a more senior role overseeing projects from beginning to end once they have acquired the necessary experience.
+As a more junior position to project managers, project coordinators can advance into a more senior role, overseeing projects from beginning to end, once they have acquired the necessary experience.
 Although some positions require employees to be onsite, many project coordinator and manager positions can be done remotely over the internet.

 • Requirements: To become a project coordinator you don’t need a specific degree, although some employers might prefer applicants with a bachelor’s degree in a field related to the industry in which they operate.
 In some cases, professional certification in project management can help applicants gain the necessary skills to obtain an entry-level position as a project coordinator.